jandelgado/arduino/README.md

   <img src="images/esp32_st7789v_2.jpg" height=200>
 </p>

-This module was sold on aliexpress as an ESP32-S3 (_T-Display T-PicoC3 ESP32 S3
-1,9 Zoll WiFi und Bluetooth-kompatibles Modul ESP32 C3 Entwicklungsboard 1,14
+This module was sold on aliexpress in different variantions as an ESP32-S3 (_T-Display T-PicoC3 ESP32 S3 1,9 Zoll WiFi und Bluetooth-kompatibles Modul ESP32 C3 Entwicklungsboard 1,14 Zoll LCD für Arduino_).
+I ordered the ESP32-S3
-Zoll LCD für Arduino_), but the one I got had an ESP32-D0WDQD6 and not an ESP32-S3, as advertised.
+version, but the one I got had an ESP32-D0WDQD6 and not an ESP32-S3, as advertised.
 According to the specs, the display is a 1.14" RGB TFT display with an ST7789V controller, connected by SPI, wired as follows:

 | Signal        | Pin |
 |-------------  |-----|